iqrasnaz/iqrasnaz/README.md

 ## About

 Hi, I'm Iqra!
 I earned a Bachelor of Science in Data Science from the University of California, Riverside, where I developed a strong foundation in both technical and analytical skills.
-I’m passionate about leveraging data to uncover meaningful insights and excited to apply my knowledge as an entry-level data specialist.
+I’m passionate about leveraging data to uncover meaningful insights and excited to apply my knowledge as a Data Analyst.

 During my studies, I gained experience working with complex datasets and developed a sharp eye for identifying patterns, trends, and actionable insights.
 I enjoy exploring new tools, techniques, and methodologies to enhance my skills and stay up-to-date with industry trends.